nisreenabdullah6/MTA-Project/MVP.md

 ## Analysis of the MTA

-Al-Sayegh Charitablefoundation want establish a charity market near one of the most crowded station in summer season .
+Al-Sayegh Charitable foundation want establish a charity market near one of the most crowded station in summer season .

 The goal of this project to find the most crowded stations in summer season, by analyzing the data of a pervious summer season before Covid-19 .So in this project we will chose the to data from 22-june-2019 to 28-september-2019 so can Al-Sayegh Charitablefoundation can establish their charity market.